+35725368683

 Under Cyprus law, only lawyers registered with the Cyprus Bar Association can draft the documents necessary to carry out the registry transactions for ships and vessels.

-Our team of professional lawyers provides a variety of legal services and is able to help you with all the relevant requirements, giving expert advice on every aspect of yacht and ship registration in Cyprus.
+If you are looking for a yacht registration company, our team of professional lawyers provides a variety of legal services and can help you with all the relevant requirements.
+We give expert advice on every aspect of yacht and ship registration in Cyprus.

 How We Can Help?